Frequently Asked Questions (F.A.Q.)

 Why is nutrition-related volunteer or work experience so strongly encouraged?

 The preceptors who make up the selection committee are interested in selecting students who are self-directed learners who have practiced communication skills and patient care in a workplace.
-They prefer students who have proven themselves as dependable employees.
+They prefer students who have proven themselves as dependable employees and who can participate as team-players.
 Interns who have had some nutrition-related experience tend to adjust better to the hectic pace of their internship placement facility.
 Involvement in the Student Dietetic Association is another way students can gain leadership experience and find out about opportunities for nutrition-related experience.

 Who are the people on the WU Dietetic Internship selection committee?

-In addition to the faculty from the Winthrop University Department of Human Nutrition, the selection committee is made up of registered dietitians (RDs) who are working at various facilities throughout South Carolina and from parts of North Carolina.
-These RDs serve as preceptors (field placement supervisors) for Winthrop's Dietetic Internship.
+In addition to the faculty from the Winthrop University Department of Human Nutrition, the selection committee is made up of registered dietitians (RDNs) who are working at various facilities throughout South Carolina and from parts of North Carolina.
+These RDNs serve as preceptors (field placement supervisors) for Winthrop's Dietetic Internship.

 What criteria are used to select the interns?